-Do you need to serve a Party Wall Notice or need an Award?
-Continue reading or call us NOW for an initial *free assessment to see if the Party Wall etc. Act 1996 applies to you.
+Do you need an experienced local Party Wall Surveyor?
+Call us NOW for an initial *free assessment to see if the Party Wall etc. Act 1996 applies to you.

 Do I need to serve a party wall notice?

 You need to serve a party wall notice if you are excavating close to an adjoining property or doing work to an existing party wall.
 You will also have to serve notice if you want to build on the boundary line.
 The 3 sections of the Act are as follows: